-- Acceptable Target: No students in the novice category for any of the rubric sub-categories, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category for all rubric sub-categories. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
+- Acceptable Target: No students in the novice category for any of the rubric sub-categories, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category for all rubric sub-categories.

+- C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
 Graduate committee members are responsible for providing assessment scores on both oral and written communication.

 Novice Intermediate Advanced Expert

-Organization/flow 1
+Organization/flow 0 1 2 0

-Language/delivery 1
+Language/delivery 0 0 2 1

-Clarity, legibility and visual designs 1
+Clarity, legibility and visual designs 0 0 3 0

-Both acceptable and ideal targets were met according to our preliminary data.
+Due to the sample size, neither target was met for this outcome.
 Data available is not extensive enough to draw conclusions.